 If you’re looking at the Appearance panel from Properties, whether you select text or path, it displays three main attributes: Stroke, Fill, and Opacity.
 You can also see an effect button (fx) where you can apply effects to the selected object.

 However, you’re working directly on the Appearance panel.
 The attributes are different.

-Let’s take a look at a couple of examples of how the Appearance panel looks like when selecting different objects.
+Let’s take a look at a couple of examples of what the Appearance panel looks like when selecting different objects.

 When you select the text, this is what the panel looks like.